gathik-jindal/MooreMachine/README.md

 ## Usage

 The following code specifies a sample way to create and run the Moore Machine.
+It is also present in the file main.py.
 It consists of 2 machines m1 and m2.
 The input is received from the text file and the final output is stored in the object o.

 ```python
 from blocks import Manager, Clock